-Assisting our clients to create the life they want to live through real estate investing and retaining wealth is at the heart of all we do at Grimaldi Law Firm.
-We are a full-service real estate and estate planning firm working with clients in Miami, FL, and the nearby areas.
+As Estate Planning Attorneys, helping clients create the life they want to live through real estate investing and retaining wealth is at the heart of all we do at Grimaldi Law Firm.
+Full-service real estate and estate planning attorneys, we work with clients in Miami-Dade County, Broward County, FL, and nearby areas.

 Managing Property Transactions With a Real Estate Attorney

-In addition to working with individuals and families, our real estate attorney works closely with Realtors real estate agents, and lenders, streamlining the purchase or sale process.
-Our real estate lawyer has expertise in representing buyers, sellers, and real estate professionals to complete due diligence, manage refinances, and operate as the transaction’s title, escrow, and closing agent.
+In addition to working with individuals and families, our real estate attorney works closely with Realtors, agents, and lenders, streamlining the purchase or sale process.
+Our real estate lawyer has expertise in representing buyers, sellers, and real estate professionals, completing due diligence, managing refinances, and operating as the transaction’s title, escrow, and closing agent.

-Working with our real estate lawyer provides legal advice at every step of the process.
+Working with our real estate lawyer provides legal advice throughout the process.
 This is ideal for first-time buyers, real estate investors, and those with extensive property holdings.

 Protecting Wealth Starts With Talking To Our Estate Planning Lawyer